The Bedfordshire Regiment in the Great War

 Sites specific to other British regiments

 The Huntingdonshire Cyclists Battalions.
-A site devoted to the Hunt's Cyclists including a detailed biography on the famous hollywood actor and director Charles Laughton.
+A site devoted to the Hunt's Cyclists including a detailed biography on the famous Hollywood actor and director Charles Laughton.

 The 1st/5th Gordon Highlanders.
 Carolyn Morrisey's site devoted to the battalion between 1916 and 1918.
 Includes casualty databases and War Diaries.